|Medical Student Elective 93ZL710||Dr. Schneider|

 Other Required Readings:

 Other readings listed below are either available on the web, in journals of the IUPUI librarires (usually the Medical Library), or they are available in the "Resources" section of Oncourse site for this class.
-Log onto Oncourse and select the course H546 "History of medicine and Public health."
+You will be added to the H546 class so that when you log onto Oncourse, you can select the course H546 "History of Medicine and Public Health."
 Then click on the "Resources" link listed in the left-hand column.
 The readings noted below can be downloaded from the topic of the class.

 Note: Some of the readings on the web require you to give your IUPUI userid and password.